ethereum/EIPs/EIPS/eip-x.md

 The unexecuted deposit request is defined by `pendingDepositRequest - maxDeposit` and the unexecuted redemption request is defined by `pendingRedeemRequest - maxRedeem`.

+Note that for redemption requests, yield can accrue on the `shares` until after step 1 or until after step 2, depending on the Vault implementation.

 ### Methods
 #### requestDeposit
 Locks `assets` into the Vault and submits a request to receive `shares` Vault shares.
 When the request is fulfilled, `maxDeposit` and `maxMint` will be increased and `deposit` or `mint` from ERC-4626 can be used to receive `shares`.